Newest Restaurant Supply and Restaurant Equipment

 Double Check Every Order

-Vendors make mistakes, which is why you should always double check the order when they arrive.
-You do not want to accept foods that are spoiled or close to it.
-It should not happen often, but when it does, the vendor should take full responsibility and replace the items without hesitation.
-If you accept the order, you will end up with food that goes bad before you turn around.
-This could cost you money and leave you under-stocked when, according to your ordering calculations, you shouldn't be.
+Vendors make mistakes, which is why you should always double check orders when they arrive.
+Make sure not to accept foods that are spoiled or beginning to rot.
+If it should happen, then the vendor should take full responsibility and replace the items without hesitation.
+If you do accept a bad order, then you will end up with food that goes bad before you can use it.
+This will cost you money and leave you under-stocked when, according to your ordering calculations, you should not have been.

 As you set up your inventory, you want to make sure that it is accessible, easy to understand and works to benefit your business.
-Organizing it right from the beginning will help to ensure that you save money and provide an easy to use system for your staff.
+Organizing your inventory right from the beginning will ensure that your staff knows where everything they need is located in an organized, thoughtful manner.
+Having people responsible for counting the inventory and keeping track of it, will help you save money on food costs and prevent theft and spoilage.

 Found this article helpful?
 Read more relevant articles and how-to's in the food service industry.